 “My first fundraising event was to run the Mersey Tunnel 10k in October 2017 which, being a non-runner, was a real challenge.
 With some great support from friends, family and work colleagues I managed to raise an incredible £2,184.
-This has spurred me on to do more and now myself and a group of friends are taking on the Great North Run in 2018 to raise more funds for research.
-We are hoping to reach a £6,000 fundraising target”
+This has spurred me on to do more.
+A group of friends took on the Great North Run in 2018 to raise more funds for research, sadly I injured my knee which required surgery, so I missed the run myself.
+I’ve now moved to cycling for fundraising.
+In 2019 along with a group of friends we cycled the Liverpool 50km Night Ride.
+Activities were curtailed in 2020 due to the pandemic, but in July 2021 I’ll be cycling 50 miles from Liverpool to Chester and back.
+So far we’ve raised over £12,000, but hope to do so much more, to help find a cure”.

 David has pledged his commitment to Muscular Dystrophy UK by setting up a Family Fund in support of Alex – aptly named Alex’s A-Team – which will also be supported by many of David’s own family, friends and work colleagues.